What Mattress Size Do I Need?

 Best for:

 Twin XL offers extra length for taller individuals while maintaining a narrow width.
-This mattress size is particularly popular in college dorm rooms, providing students with the extra length they need without taking up too much floor space.
+This mattress size is particularly popular in college dorm rooms, as it provides students with the extra length they need without occupying too much floor space.

 Best for:

-Also known as double beds, full mattresses are wider than twin sizes and are suitable for single adults or cozy couples.
-They're a good option for guest rooms or smaller master bedrooms where space is at a premium.
+Also known as double beds, full mattresses are wider than twin sizes and are suitable for single adults or couples who prefer a cozy space.
+They're a good option for guest rooms or smaller master bedrooms where space is limited.

 Best for: